 A big emphasis is placed on the design, too.
-Lapuan Kankurit has been working with many renowned Finnish and Japanese designers, and fresh ideas are regularly brought about through the company’s long-standing co-operation with Aalto University, which sees textile design students learning about the production processes first-hand at the mill.
+Lapuan Kankurit has been working with many renowned Finnish and Japanese designers, and fresh ideas are regularly brought about through the company’s long-standing co-operation with Aalto University, which also sees textile design students learn about production processes first-hand at the mill.

 Having become a household name in Finland, Lapuan Kankurit is gaining plenty of traction abroad, with exports making more than half of its revenues.
 The growing demand also highlights the need for innovative production approaches.
-The company recently invested around two million euros in a new weaving and finishing line to create woollen textiles entirely from the wool of Finnish Finnsheep, including using thread made from the waste wool that is usually discarded.
+The company recently invested around two million euros in a new weaving and finishing line to create woollen textiles entirely from the wool of Finnish Finnsheep, including thread made from the waste wool.

-“We stand out in the global market, because we have woven truly forward-looking characteristics into our fabrics and we offer high-quality, well-finished designs,” Esko Hjelt commented earlier.
-“Our whole business concept is based on our own production, continuous product development, cooperation with top designers and our own technical innovations.”
+“We stand out in the global market, because we have woven truly forward-looking characteristics into our fabrics and we offer high-quality, well-finished designs,” Esko Hjelt commented.
+“Our whole business concept is based on our own production, continuous product development, co-operation with top designers and our own technical innovations.”